ahmedabadawi/uml2svg/readme.md

   are long
 - Incorrect syntax for the parser will only stop the rendering but will not report the exact errors
+- The sequence diagram parser is case sensitive, where Object A is not the same as Object a

 ### Ideas and New Features
 - Merge the parser into the uml2svg.Uml2svg class to encapsulate the parsing and rendering behind the same interface
 - Client side library to handle diagram updates after rendering
+- Actor stereotypes display in the diagram
+- Add the notes to the rendering of the actors and messages